Last updated on February 23rd, 2023

 10. Avoid Trendy Terms Or Words

-However, a better approach would be to follow professional guidelines.
+However, a better approach would be to follow a professional guide.
 Create a logo and a website that is attractive and unique in many ways.

 In the same way, avoid choosing trendy words for your business.
 Like trendy graphic designs and elements, trendy names also fade away when a new trend kicks in.
 So, go for a name that could last longer.